 The stock TEVO Tarantula had more than enough filament tube for at least one replacement.
 Not knowing what I did at the time of assembling, I used my spare length in less than no time.

 These tubes have a tendency to pull back onto the filament feeder gear where they get damaged.
 Make sure it’s a PTFE (Polytetrafluoroethylene) tube and that it is indicated for 1.75mm filament.

 Tubes are available in white, black, red and blue colours.

 Being a DIY 3D printer, the TEVO Tarantula was mainly assembled using Allen keys.
 Allen keys are supplied with the stock TEVO Tarantula.
 In the case where you might have lost the stock Allen keys, or they degraded, you will need a new Allen key set to do most of the replacements on this printer.

 The TEVO Tarantula came with three limit switches.
 Two of my limit switches (aka end-stop switches) broke.
-One from wear and tear and the other by me trying to relocate it to a better position.
+One from wear and tear and the other from me trying to relocate it to a better position.

 The TEVO Tarantula used a generic 12V 25A power supply with a variable input (110V/220V).
 3 outputs were supplied.
 The outer box of the power supply is prone to rust and the connectors can wear and tear and/or break.